You need to book your screening test yourself.

 How to book a cervical screening test

-When to book cervical screening
+When you can book cervical screening

 - are pregnant now

-- have recently given birth
+- have given birth in less than 3 months

 - have recently had a miscarriage or abortion